ChangePool/cardano-improvement-proposals/incentives/response.md

   <code>"Users of a functional crypto system use the system’s native digital commodity to interact with the system’s features and functionalities.
 A functional crypto system incorporates economic mechanisms that reward voluntary cooperation and coordination among the system’s users.
 Users are encouraged to participate in a functional crypto system based on its economic mechanism design, and developers are incentivized to build crypto applications for functional crypto systems that successfully attract users."</code>
 </p>
 <p align="center">
-  <code>—Securities and Exchange Commission (SEC), <a href="https://www.sec.gov/files/rules/interp/2026/33-11412.pdf">Application of the Federal Securities Laws to Certain Types of Crypto Assets and Certain Transactions Involving Crypto Assets</a></code>
+  <code>—Securities and Exchange Commission (SEC), <a href="https://www.sec.gov/files/rules/interp/2026/33-11412.pdf" target="_blank">Application of the Federal Securities Laws to Certain Types of Crypto Assets and Certain Transactions Involving Crypto Assets</a></code>
 </p>

 According to the SEC, functional crypto systems successfully attract users who voluntarily cooperate and coordinate.
 Comparing long- and short-term benefits as well as costs (Hardin & Steinberger, 2013) while acknowledging a history of general difficulty within the Cardano ecosystem to reach decisions involving positive sum (non-numeric) values, the current CIP proposes submitting a Cardano governance action allowing Cardano to survive longer by reducing rewards about 50 percent as soon as possible, conserving the ADA reserves currently subsidizing the staking reward system unsustainably.